javelit/docs/content/develop/concepts/app-testing/_index.md

 ```
 Explanations :
 - `TestInfo` is injected by JUnit.
-- `app` is the Jeamlit app as a `String`, a `Path` or a `Class`.
+- `app` is the Javelit app as a `String`, a `Path` or a `Class`.
 See full documentation below.
 - `page` is a `com.microsoft.playwright.Page`.
 For more information, visit the [Playwright For Java documentation](https://playwright.dev/java/)
-- `PlaywrightUtils.runInSharedBrowser` takes care of starting a Jeamlit server, launching a headless browser on an available port and navigating to the app page.
+- `PlaywrightUtils.runInSharedBrowser` takes care of starting a Javelit server, launching a headless browser on an available port and navigating to the app page.
 - `WAIT_1_SEC_MAX` means the timeout for the check is 1 second.
 The default timeout in Playwright is often 30 seconds.
-A lot of option constants with lower timeout values are provided, just type `WAIT_` in your IDE when filling options of a Playwright method, it should suggest all relevant constants from `io.jeamlit.e2e.helpers.PlaywrightUtils`.
+A lot of option constants with lower timeout values are provided, just type `WAIT_` in your IDE when filling options of a Playwright method, it should suggest all relevant constants from `io.javelit.e2e.helpers.PlaywrightUtils`.

-The Jeamlit server runs with the test classpath.
+The Javelit server runs with the test classpath.
 Test traces are written in the `target/playwright-traces/` folder.